+Yes.
 Push the button to turn the power off.
 It will stay off until you push it again to turn it back on.
-The idea is when you kneel down to put your hitch in the truck’s receiver, you are already down there, so press the switch button to turn power off to the mid-gate.
-Leave it off until you kneel back down to take the hitch out of the truck’s receiver and then push the button to turn power to mid-gate back on again.
+The idea is when you kneel down to put your hitch or other apparatus in the truck’s receiver, you are already down there, so press the switch button to turn the power off to the truck’s inner tailgate.
+Leave it off until you kneel back down to take the hitch or apparatus out of the truck’s receiver and then while there, just push the button to turn the power back on to the inner tailgate.

 B&W Tow-n-Stow Hitch : Is the B&W Tow-N-Stow Hitch a real Fix to this MultiPro Tailgate issue ?